-Food photography is a huge part of product photography.
-Everywhere you look, there’s food, drinks and snacks.
+Food photography is essentially product photography.
+Everywhere you look, there will be food, drinks, and snacks.
 Leafing through any cookbook and you find beautiful images of food.

-Walk into any restaurant, anytime, anywhere and you will be presented with their stunning edibles.
+Walk into any restaurant, anytime, anywhere, and you will be presented with their stunning food pictures.
 Instagram is flooded with the most attractive product shots of food imaginable.

 There are more restaurants than ever, dishing out more kinds of food that you could conceive.
 All these need photographing.
-To show, share, and persuade.
-Designed to make your mouth water.
+To show, share, persuade, and make your mouth water.

 Styling food will be as easy as pie with all our tips and techniques (and sneaky tricks) to make your food pop.

 Camera equipment is tricky.
-There will always be articles and people telling you to get a new camera with all these up-to-date features and settings.
+There will always be articles and people telling you to get a new or fancy camera with all these up-to-date features and settings.

-When it comes to the best cameras for ANY genre of photography, it is important to know what you are going to do with it.
+When it comes to the best cameras for ANY genre of photography, it is important to know what you need to do with it.

 Some cameras are built to photograph many images in a matter of seconds.
 Others are more specifically geared to be used in a studio.
-Neither of these things are important here.
+Neither of these things is important here.

 So what do you need to look for to photograph food?

 The first important thing is working with a full-frame or crop sensor.
 Having a crop sensor will affect your lens’ focal length.
 This will help you get in closer for macro food photographs, but it does affect the quality of the images.